A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: Introduction

-\textbf{Contributions.}\,\, Within this work, we propose a novel and general way to model first-order algorithms for smooth time-varying optimization problems by casting them as LPV systems in feedback with a time-varying gradient. \FJ{Our algorithm formulation encompasses both algorithms that perform one or multiple iterations per function value change.} Our setting considers parameter-varying IQCs and LPV systems whose set points fulfill the time-varying optimality condition, thus tailoring the setup to the use case of time-varying convex optimization.
-To this aim, we propose a more general \FJ{type} of IQCs that can characterize the input-output behavior of time-varying gradients of strongly convex and Lipschitz-smooth cost functions, up to some interpretable residual term that vanishes for static problems.
+\textbf{Contributions.}\,\, In this work, we propose a novel and general approach to model first-order algorithms for smooth time-varying optimization problems by casting them as LPV systems in feedback with a time-varying gradient. \TwoStep{Our algorithm formulation encompasses both algorithms that perform one or multiple iterations until the objective changes.} Our setting considers parameter-varying IQCs and LPV systems whose set points fulfill the time-varying optimality condition, thus tailoring the setup to the use case of time-varying convex optimization.
+To this aim, we propose a more general type of IQCs that can characterize the input-output behavior of time-varying gradients of strongly convex and Lipschitz-smooth cost functions, up to some interpretable residual term that vanishes for static problems.
 Crucially, the Lipschitz and convexity constants, as well as all algorithm's parameters, are all allowed to be time-varying.
 We show how the analysis results allow obtaining computable convergence bounds for this more general setting and provide a new systematic proof strategy for general first-order time-varying optimization algorithms.

 \textbf{Outline.}\,\, The paper is structured as follows.
-The problem statement is given in \cref{sec:problem_setting} and \FJ{the algorithm formulation is introduced in \cref{sec:algorithm_formulation}.} In \cref{sec:iqcs} we derive a new type of IQCs to handle time-varying slope restricted nonlinearities.
-Based on them, we establish our tracking bounds in section \cref{sec:tracking}.
-Within this section we will highlight the difference between the bounds that can be established with point-wise quadratic constraints and dynamic IQCs.
+The problem statement is given in \cref{sec:problem_setting} and \ROne{the algorithm formulation is introduced in \cref{sec:algorithm_formulation}.
+In \cref{sec:iqcs} we derive a new type of IQCs to handle time-varying slope restricted nonlinearities.
+Based on them, we establish our tracking bounds in section \cref{sec:tracking}.}Within this section we will highlight the difference between the bounds that can be established with pointwise quadratic constraints and dynamic IQCs.
 Our bounds can be computed efficiently by solving a semidefinite program (SDP) in the form of a linear matrix inequality (LMI).
 We additionally present case studies in \cref{sec:case_studies} investigating the influence of algorithmic structures and rate bounds on the convergence rate.
 Finally, we conclude the paper in \cref{sec:conclusion}.